Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 What is Form 3cb Section 44ab a

 To file audited accounts, a Chartered Accountant should report the findings, observations and more, in the prescribed forms.
-For an audit conducted under Section 44AB, the audit report should be prepared in Form No. 3CB and the particulars in Form 3CD.
+For an tax audit due date conducted under Section 44AB, the audit report should be prepared in Form No. 3CB and the particulars in Form 3CD.
 For those who require an audit under other laws, the report must be in Form 3CA/3CB and particulars in Form 3CD.
 The Chartered Accountant should electronically file the tax audit report, which the taxpayer must approve using their e-filing account.

 Clause 44ab(e) – When Provisions of Section 44ad(4)